 Each vaccine is highly effective.

-Efficacy is the chance that each vaccinated person is less likely to get sick each time they are exposed to the virus that causes COVID-19.
+Efficacy is the chance that each vaccinated person is less likely to get sick after each exposure to the virus that causes COVID-19.
 Vaccines initiate an immune response without having to experience the illness or long-term effects caused by the virus.
-Although vaccines are not 100% perfect, they help reduce the severity of the COVID-19 symptoms and significantly reduce the chance of serious illness and death.
+Although vaccines are not 100% perfect, they help reduce the severity of COVID-19 symptoms and significantly reduce the chance of serious illness and death.

 Some people may experience side effects after receiving a vaccine.

-Common side effects are pain, redness, and swelling in the arm; and tiredness, headache, muscle pain, chills, fever, and nausea throughout the rest of the body.
+Common side effects are pain, redness, and swelling in the arm, and tiredness, headache, muscle pain, chills, fever, and nausea throughout the rest of the body.
 This is a normal sign that the vaccine is working as expected.
-A person is fully protected 2 weeks after receiving their last dose.
-Once fully vaccinated, people may be able to begin doing previously enjoyed activities such as gathering indoors without masks with other fully vaccinated people.
+Additionally, full protection takes place 2 weeks after their last dose.
+Once fully vaccinated, people may be able to begin doing previously enjoyed activities, such as gathering indoors without masks with other fully vaccinated people.

 COVID-19 vaccines do not cause the disease.

 Subsequently, no FDA-approved vaccines use a live or weak version of the COVID-19 virus.
 Innovative and proven technology helps the body recognize key parts of the virus and build a strong immune response.